-Identify the Central Message and Narrative to Make Your Writing Process More Effective
+Identify the Story to Make Your Writing Process More Effective

-Deciding what to write about generally seems like a pretty easy task.
-Here’s the topic of my research.
+Deciding what to write about is generally pretty easy for a researcher.
+Here’s my research topic.
 Read.
 Take notes.
-Write.
+Write the manuscript.
 But approaching the prewriting and drafting stages of the writing process that way can waste precious time and energy, so here are a couple of things you can do to focus your prewriting.

 Prewriting is the first step in your journey to a manuscript or review paper.
 It precedes the drafting stage and is the step that will likely take the longest.
 During prewriting you: